Leocraft1/SetaAPI/README.md

 - `/nextstops/:id` where id is the journey code of the shift you want to obtain the remaining stops of.
 [COMPLETE]
 - `/allnews` to get all the news.
 [COMPLETE]
 - `/news?link=[news link]` to get the content of the selected news.
 [COMPLETE]
 - `/routeproblems` list of all route problems.
+[COMPLETE]
 - `/routeproblems/:id` where id is the num of the route you want to know the problems of.
+[COMPLETE]
 - `/timetable` **TODO** needs to be completely redone
 - `/routemap/:id` where id is the id of the route (only the last part) you want the map of.